eggdropsoap/questworlds-fvtt/README.md

 # Installation

 This system module is still in a pre-release state.
 I consider this an alpha release, suitable for developers but not actual play.
-As such it's not yet possible to install QuestWorls-FVTT through the Foundry UI.
+As such it's not yet possible to install QuestWorlds-FVTT through the Foundry UI.
 To alpha-test or contribute fixes to the pre-release codebase, git clone into your Data folders and proceed from there.
 (Only those who understood that incomplete instruction should attempt to install QW-FVTT at the moment!)

 QuestWorlds-FVTT is nearing a first beta release, which will coincide with installation being possible via copying and pasting a manifest file link into Foundry.
 With luck, a full release and installation by searching in Foundry will follow soon after.